awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-ad-connector.md

 1. When prompted to sign in, enter the user name and password for the user, and then choose **Sign In**\.

 1. \(Optional\) When prompted to save your credentials, choose **Yes**\.

+**Note**
+Because you're using AD Connector, your users won't be able to reset their own passwords\. \(The **Forgot password?** option on the WorkSpaces client application login screen won't be available\.\) For information about how to reset user passwords, see [Set Up Active Directory Administration Tools for Amazon WorkSpaces](directory_administration.md)\.

 ## Next Steps<a name="next-steps-ad-connector"></a>